AbdullahGM1/ros2_lidar_camera_fusion_with_detection/README.md

 ## Usage

-### Modifying the Code for Your Setup
+### Modifying the Package for Your Setup
-Before running the package, make sure to modify the following parts of the code in `lidar_camera_fusion_with_detection.py` to match your setup:
+Before running the package, make sure to modify the following parts of the package to match your setup:

 1. **Configure the Transformation Matrix**: Modify the transformation matrix between the Lidar and the camera to match your setup by updating the `transform.yaml` file located in the `/ros2_lidar_camera_fusion_with_detection/config` directory.
    Example: